ranieremenezes/easyfermi/docs/source/lightcurve.rst

 .. note::

    We recommend setting :math:`TS_{Threshold} \geq 50`.
-With a smaller threshold you can achieve higher time resolution at the cost of a higher probability of running into upper limits.
+With a smaller threshold values we can achieve higher time resolution, however, we increase the probability of running into upper limits.